SkylineCommunications/dataminer-docs/connector-help/connector_help/Andrew_APC100.md

 # Andrew APC100

-With this driver, it is possible to monitor and control the positioning of the **Andrew APC100** device.
+With this connector, it is possible to monitor and control the positioning of the **Andrew APC100** device.
 In addition, the positioning of the satellites can be configured in a memory and loaded to the device at any desired time.

 Alarms on the current position can be normalized.